kyleskrinak/jekyll-blog/_posts/2019-07-20-tts-profile-mgmt.md

 ----

 trinitywebsupport@duke.edu
-*And not any single TTS staff member’s address, please.*
+*And not any single TCA&S staff member’s address, please.*

 ----